 Your tyre tread is important for providing essential grip, ensuring you maintain control of your vehicle, even on wet surfaces.
 Checking the tread is a quick and easy safety check that you can perform without specialised tools.
 Treadwear indicators on main tread grooves at 1.6mm make it easy to see by eye if any tread wear is evident.

 Valves and Caps

 Although they are such a small part of the tyre, the caps and valves are also essential parts of the tyre.
 As the valves are made from rubber they are prone to tearing and cracking, check them regularly to ensure their integrity is intact.
-Never drive before ensuring that tyre caps are tightly fitted to avoid unnoticeable leaks which can lead to under-inflation.All our used cars are given a thorough check to ensure tyres are in full working order.
+Never drive before ensuring that tyre caps are tightly fitted to avoid unnoticeable leaks which can lead to under-inflation.Check out our best used cars to buy - all of which are given a thorough AA check to ensure tyres and more are in full working order.